madebybo/mr.bo-co/site/content/work/lookbook.md

 <div><img src="/work/lookbook/ab-test.jpg"></div>

 ## future iteration

 Since we designed initial Lookbook concepts, there has been validation of this type of experience with [Instagram shoppable ads](http://www.adweek.com/digital/retailers-can-now-make-instagram-posts-much-more-shoppable/) and [Pinterest](https://blog.pinterest.com/en/search-outside-box-new-pinterest-visual-discovery-tools), so it is worth developing further iterations that is distinct in Yieldmo's design language.

-We also designed two concepts for future iteration.
+Leveraging ethnographic insights and robust testing techniques, we also designed two concepts for future iteration:

 <div><img src="/work/lookbook/slider.jpg"></div>
 <div><img src="/work/lookbook/payment.jpg"></div>